brevzin/cpp_proposals/xxxx_cbegin/cbegin.md

 But what would it actually mean to add a member `cbegin() const` to every view type?
 What would such a member function do?
 What it _should_ do is the exact same thing for every view &mdash; the same exact same thing that all views external to the standard library would have to do in order to opt in to `const`-traversal-on-demand.

-But if every type needs to do the asme thing, that's an algorithm.
+But if every type needs to do the same thing, that's an algorithm.
 The standard library should provide it once rather than having every view re-implement it.
 Or, more likely, have every view delegate to the algorithm and just have boilerplate member function implementations.
 A substantial amount of view implementations are already boilerplate, we do not need more.

 # Act IV: `std::const_iterator`

 The problem we actually have is this: given an iterator, how do I create an iterator that is identical in all respects except for top-level mutability?
 This is, ultimately, the problem that from the very beginning `vector<T>::const_iterator` is intending to solve.
-It is a `vector<T>::iterator` in all respects (it's random-access, its value type is `T`, it would have the same bounds coming from the same container) except that dereferencing such an iterator would give a `T const&` instead of a `T&`.
+It is a `vector<T>::iterator` in all respects (it's contiguous, its value type is `T`, it would have the same bounds coming from the same container) except that dereferencing such an iterator would give a `T const&` instead of a `T&`.

 ## A Reverse Digression